Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Model description

 The data-calibrated model used in this work was first introduced in \cite{Rossi+21} and expanded in \cite{Rossi23}.
 The aim of the model is to describe the chemical evolution of an UFD, particularly focusing on the best studied system: Boötes~I. This semi-analytical model follows the star formation and chemical enrichment history of Boötes~I from its formation epoch to the present day, by tracking elements from carbon to zinc produced by both Pop~III and Pop~II/I stars.
 The model can be summarized as follows (for details see \citealt{Rossi+21, Rossi23}):\\

 {\bf Initial conditions:} We assume Boötes~I to evolve in isolation, i.e. without experiencing major merger events.
-This is consistent with cosmological models \citep{SS09, SS15}, which are used to set the initial conditions: the epoch of virialization, $\rm z_{vir}\approx 8.5$, and the dark-matter halo mass, $\rm M_{h}\approx 10^{7.3} \msun$.\\
+This is consistent with cosmological models \citep{SS09, SS15}, which are used to set the initial conditions: the epoch of virialization, $\rm z_{vir}\approx 8.5$, {and the corresponding dark matter halo mass at that redshift}, $\rm M_{h}\approx 10^{7.3} \msun$.\\